 Support public access to the inventory of contaminated sites published by the DTSC and SWRCB by posting links to this information on the County's website.

 SEISMIC AND GEOLOGIC HAZARDS

 Contra Costa County is in a region of high seismicity.
 Underlying California are two tectonic plates, the Pacific Plate and North American Plate.
 Their primary boundary is the San Andreas Fault, which runs most of the length of the state.
 These plates move past each other at a rate of about two inches per year.
 Friction occasionally causes the plates to become stuck, resulting in stress and stored energy deep below Earth's surface.
 When the plates inevitably break loose, the stored energy is suddenly released in the form of an earthquake.
 Several significant (i.e., stronger than magnitude 5.0) earthquakes have impacted the county, including the 1906 San Francisco earthquake (magnitude 7.8), 1989 Loma Prieta earthquake (magnitude 6.9), and 2014 South Napa earthquake (magnitude 6.0).

 Many smaller, active faults exist within the San Andreas Fault Zone.
 Faults are commonly considered "active" when they have ruptured the ground surface or otherwise produced evidence of seismic activity within the last 10,000 years, while "potentially active" faults are those formed during approximately the last 2 to 3 million years.
 There are five major active faults running through the county:

 - Calaveras (North Central) Fault

 - Concord-Green Valley Fault

 - Greenville Fault

 - Hayward Fault

 - Mount Diablo Fault

 Movement on any of these faults or other fault lines in the region could cause earthquakes and fault rupture.
 The Hayward Fault is particularly concerning, as it runs beneath densely populated sections of Contra Costa and Alameda Counties.
 A significant earthquake on the Hayward Fault is predicted to result in catastrophic damage to buildings and infrastructure and substantial loss of life.

-The Alquist-Priolo Act is a State law that limits development along active faults in areas known as "Alquist-Priolo Fault Zones."
-The Alquist-Priolo Fault Zones are areas around active faults that are known to cause surface rupture, meaning that the surface of the ground is "pulled apart" during seismic activity.
+The Alquist-Priolo Earthquake Fault Zoning Act is a State law enacted in 1972 that limits development along active faults in areas known as "Alquist-Priolo Fault Zones."
+The Alguist-Priolo Fault Zones are areas around active faults that are known to cause surface rupture, meaning that the surface of the ground is "pulled apart" during seismic activity.
 Structures within these zones are subject to specific building codes and regulations to ensure they can withstand the effects of earthquakes, as surface rupture can seriously damage buildings and other structures built on top of the fault.
-Figure HS-17 shows active and potentially
+Figure HS-17 shows active and potentially active faults, Alguist-Priolo Fault Zones, and anticipated shaking levels based on State modeling data.

+Earthquakes have secondary effects as well.
+One of these is liquefaction, which occurs when sandy or silty soil materials become saturated during ground shaking, losing strength, causing the ground to liquefy.
+This can rupture pipelines, buckle roads and railroad tracks, and damage or destroy building foundations.
+Figure HS-18a shows the susceptibility of land to liquefaction.
+Areas along the Bay shoreline and in the Delta are most susceptible.
+As explained in the Flood Hazards and Sea Level Rise section of this Element, earthquakes can also cause tsunami and seiche.

+FIGURE HS-17 EARTHQUAKE HAZARDS